GPEG can make streaming of games and animations far more efficient and interactive

 “This kind of technology can enable interactive content on over-the-top programs” such as interactive Netflix shows, Freeman said.

 For cloud gaming and interactive television, GPEG replaces video-based streaming through the use of pre-encoded content packets, which can be more efficiently streamed using GPEG middleware technology.
-The packets are pre-fetched to eliminate lag, while also lowering overall streaming costs.
-GPEG’s middleware solution is designed to be used with all existing content delivery networks and to be integrated into any game engine, including Epic’s Unreal Engine 4, allowing the efficient delivery of true in-the-moment personalized content.
+The packets are prefetched to eliminate lag, while also lowering overall streaming costs.
+GPEG’s middleware solution is designed to be used with all existing content delivery networks and to be integrated into any game engine, including Epic’s Unreal Engine 4, providing for the efficient delivery of true in-the-moment personalized content.

 “We think it’s possible to bring interactivity to the entertainment industry, breaking the interactivity out of the gamer silos and create content that everyone can consume,” Jenkins said in an interview with GamesBeat.